hopelessoptimism/data-scientists-guide-apache-spark/readme.md

 For the workshop (and after) we will use a Discord chatroom to keep the conversation going: https://discord.gg/avj79xZ

-And/or please do not hesitate to reach out to me directly via email at inquiries@jonathan.industries or over twitter @memoryphenome
+And/or please do not hesitate to reach out to me directly via email at inquiries@jonathan.industries or over twitter @memoryphoneme

 The presentation can be found on Slideshare [here](http://www.slideshare.net/jonathandinu/the-data-scientists-guide-to-apache-spark).